!Header Logo

 What a difference a grooming session can make!
 Run a brush through your dog’s fur regularly; this will smooth tangles and mats, trap loose fur in the brush, and prevent fur and dander from winding up all over your home.
 It will also spread essential skin oils through the coat, keeping it moisturized naturally and reducing shedding in the long run.

 Bathing your dog with a canine-formulated shampoo can also help remove odors.
 Ask your veterinarian about a recommendation on a good shampoo, as well as how often bathing may be necessary.
+If you’re looking for professional grooming services, check out our article “Get Your Dog Spiffed Up With a Top-Notch Grooming Service” for recommendations.

 Clean and Vacuum